 The pots from both well water (WW) and water deficit (WD) treatments were watered to soaking and then allowed to drain overnight at 34 days after planting (dap).
 Next day, soil evaporation was minimized by sealed with a plastic bag and all the pots were weighed and it was defined as the initial pot weight.
 Water deficits were imposed at 45 dap that coincides with the beginning of the development of the stolons.

 Transpiration was calculated by weighing the pots every two days in the between 13:00 and 15:00 hours (GMT -05:00).
 The transpiration of each plant was calculated by the procedure previously described by Bhatnagar-Mathur et al. (2007) and Ray & Sinclair (1998).
-The inter-daily transpiration rates of WD plants were normalized against WW plant rates to reduce the influence of day-to-day variation (TRS=WDtranspirationWWtranspiration average).
+The inter-daily transpiration rates of WD plants were normalized against WW plant rates to reduce the influence of day-to-day variation as follow:

+TRS=WDtranspirationWWtranspiration average,.

 The normalization was achieved by dividing transpiration of each individual plant in the WD regime by the mean transpiration of the WW plants.
 For compare the transpiration between plants, a second normalization was done so that the normalized transpiration rate (NTR) of each plant was defined in 1.0 when the soil water content in each pot was at field capacity (Sinclair & Ludlow, 1986).
-The available soil water or the fraction of transpirable soil water (ftsw), for each pot was calculated by dividing the pot weight minus the final pot weight by the transpirable soil water of that pot (FTSW=pot weightinter-daily-pot weightfinalpot weightinitial-pot weightfinal).
+The available soil water or the fraction of transpirable soil water (ftsw), for each pot was calculated by dividing the pot weight minus the final pot weight by the transpirable soil water of that pot

+FTSW=pot weightinter-daily-pot weightfinalpot weightinitial-pot weightfinal).

 Evaluated traits